 Galveston is a small and old beach town in the south of Houston.
-I had a brush with Galveston a few weeks back when we went to the beach on a Sunday evening, but while driving to the beach there was something that told me that I need to come back.
-There was something in the buildings and mansions that spoke to me and said ‘Try and not come back, if you can’, and since then I have been trying to go back there every weekend, but did not have enough confidence on my driving to drive 80 miles to visit Galveston.
-But this weekend I almost collected all my courage to drive to Galveston, along with a colleague and spent a day there.
+I had a brush with the town a few weeks back when we went to the beach on a Sunday evening.
+But while driving to the beach there was something that told me that I need to come back.
+There was something in the buildings and mansions that spoke to me and said ‘Try and not come back if you can’.
+Since then I have been trying to go back there every weekend.
+But did not have enough confidence in my driving to drive 80 miles to visit.
+But this weekend I almost collected all my courage to drive to the town, along with a colleague and spent a day there.

 We researched the town a little before we left and the assistant at the hotel recommended that we go and visit the Moody Gardens while a brochure on Moody Mansion sounded very inviting to me.
 But the directions took us to Moody gardens.
 Which is very much like the most visited places in any US city or town.
 Some rides, some museums, some glass buildings amongst the spread of gardens and car parks.
 A couple of things sounded interesting, but fortunately, we decided to go to Moody mansion before we visit anything else.

 The Moody Mansion is located on the Broadway.
 And is one of the three old mansions that belonged to three erstwhile wealthy families of Galveston.
 Now they have been converted into museums.
 It is about 111 years old.
 Not very old by eastern world standards where half the population probably lives in the houses which are that old.
 But what distinguishes this mansion is the history that it tries to preserve.
 The history of the rise of Galveston as an important port.
 The role of wealthy men in defining the destiny of the town.
 And the hurricanes and other torments of the sea that it withstood.